 UNTIL THE last election, the Massachusetts Republican Party’s legislative ranks had been in decline for almost two decades.
 Too often, Republican lawmake*rs leaned into irrelevance by failing to push an eye-catching agenda or to act as attention-generating opponents to Beacon Hill’s prevailing Democrats.
 The party was flat, a collection of odd pieces with no coherence.

-Until the last election, the state Republican Party’s legislative ranks had been in decline for two decades.
-Too often, Republican lawmakers failed to push an eye-catching agenda.
 But that may be changing.
-From the 2010 election onward, Republicans have more than doubled their House numbers.
+Since the 2010 election, Republicans have more than doubled their House numbers, which now stand at 33.
 Emboldened by that gain, GOP legislators are determined to play a more important role.
-They recently unveiled a broad legislative agenda focused on making Massachusetts an easier, less costly place to do business.
+Republican representatives and senators recently unveiled a broad legislative agenda focused on making Massachusetts a less costly and cumbersome place to do business.

 Reasonable people will disagree about various aspects of the GOP agenda, but in general, their package is a solid effort, featuring a number of ideas that merit serious consideration.

 They propose, for example, bringing the state’s generous unemployment insurance program into line with those of most other states.
 Although business people have long maintained that the high cost of the Massachusetts program inhibits job creation, Democrats have been wary about tackling the issue because of union resistance.
 Republicans would also overhaul the unemployment insurance rate structure to reward companies whose employees seldom use the system, while raising costs for firms whose workers resort more frequently to unemployment benefits.

 When it comes to education, Republicans propose allowing relevant military training, education, or experience to apply toward state college degrees, as well as licenses and certifications granted by the state, to get qualified workers into the employment ranks sooner.
 They also favor “finish-line’’ grants to help financially challenged students complete the final year of a degree program.